Guide

 • "If this partner is involved, double-check manually."

+These rules rarely appear in policy PDFs or systems of record.
+They live in manager habits and in how teams operate naturally.
 Your agent will not infer them automatically before it has run in a real environment.

 If you do not encode them, it will optimize for literal compliance, not operational judgment.
+This is one of the most common failure modes for agents in production.

-Encode those scenarios explicitly in your evaluation suite.
+Encode those scenarios explicitly in your evaluation suite:

 • A refund under the threshold, but repeated suspicious requests.